 There are three options available for Agent Subscribers to provide MLS searching on their websites via the IDX program:

 1. Agents can use a FREE IDX frame that can be added to their website.
-Diverse Solutions and Success Web Systems, both offer a FREE IDX FRAMING OPTION
+Diverse Solutions offers a FREE IDX FRAMING OPTION

 for any active ARMLS Participant (Broker) or Subscriber (Agent) to use on their website.

 2. Agents can frame around the search that is on their Participant/Designated Broker’s company website.

 3. Agents can purchase a website with search functionality from an ARMLS approved website vendor, a list of which can be found in the ARMLS RE Technology catalog